millamy/Cinema-Database/README.md

 • A single transaction includes tickets for one film screening only
 • Archive tables have not been designed in the database
 • Because the size of the tables is small, indexes have not been designed, but they may turn out to be useful as the database develops
-• Due to limited knowledge of the functioning of this type of facility and having the desire to keep it simple and clear, tables or elements that could be necessary in practice may have been omitted.
+• Due to limited knowledge about the functioning of this type of facility and having the desire to keep it simple and clear, tables or elements that could be necessary in practice may have been omitted.